la2050/archive/_projects/2015/developing-a-peer-mentorship-model-in-juvenile-halls-to-build-a-healthier-la.md

    To enhance recruitment and matching elements of its post-release mentorship services, ARC will partner with the Los Angeles Federation of Labor, the Los Angeles Chamber of Commerce, Warner Brothers Pictures, Paramount Pictures, Sony Pictures, two local law firms and various other community leaders and organizations to recruit additional mentors who work in careers that are of particular interest to current ARC members.

    Finally, to enhance the pre-release mentorship program curriculum and post-release reentry services, and to recruit and refer mentorship program participants and new members, ARC will partner with InsideOUT Writers.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- ARC estimates that developing a scalable model and expanding the pre-release mentorship program to an additional two juvenile facilities by 2017 will cost approximately $100,000.
-Funding will be used to provide stipends and travel for additional mentors, to hire consultants to oversee expansion and evaluation of the pilot program and to develop program materials and guides.
-  Funding will also be used to work with a partner organization to enhance ARC’s current case management model in order to prepare to serve additional members as participants in the pre-release mentorship program are released.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- BUDGET
-   Mentors/Facilitators $24,000
-   Training/Administration $20,000
-   Supplies/Materials $19,000
-   Consultants  $10,000
-   Transportation  $10,000
-   Reentry Services/Case Management $17,000
-   Total  $100,000
 How do you plan to scale the success of your proposal?: >- With this funding, ARC will focus on creating a structured, managed and tracked pre-release mentorship program, and developing a model that can be